aspuru-guzik-group/JANUS/README.md

 - [numpy](https://pypi.org/project/numpy/)

 ## Using The Code:
+The code can be run using:
+'''
+python3 JANUS.py
+'''

 ## Paper Results/Reproducibility:
 Our code and results for each experiment in the paper can be found here: